-Within your space, you need to define the different areas that you will use for your various activities.
+Within your space, you need to define the different areas you will use for your various activities.
 This will help your mind prepare for each activity and help you stay focused on each one.
 You don’t need a rather large space to do this; you just need to make some small changes.
 For example, if the only comfortable place you have to work is your dining room table, then move things around.
-Get everything you need to work ready and accessible and make that space your office space, at least temporarily.
+Get everything you need to work ready and accessible, and make that space your office space, at least temporarily.

 Some while ago, when my wife and I first started dating, we lived a continent apart.
 This was before WhatsApp or Facetime.
-I’ll tell you, it wasn’t easy seeing each other face to face only every 5 months, but we made it work – we’ve been married now for 11 years.
+I’ll tell you, it wasn’t easy seeing each other face to face only every five months, but we made it work – we’ve been married now for 11 years.

-The miracle called the internet.
-We would have our dates over Skype, and we would prepare for what I call virtual dinner dates.
+The miracle is called the internet.
+We would have our dates over Skype and prepare for what I call virtual dinner dates.
 She would sit in front of her computer with a glass of bubbly, as would I, and we would eat together, chat and laugh.
 Could this ever beat the real thing?
 NEVER!
 But it helped!
 And if you are alone, I think it could also help you.

 Find a time to call someone, preferably a video call, and chat it up.
 Talk about your day, and encourage each other through the tough times.
 And don’t forget to laugh; Remember, a merry heart doeth good like a medicine!